David Hensley Player Props: Astros vs. Pirates

 David Hensley At The Plate

-- Hensley has picked up a hit in five games this year (71.4%), including one multi-hit game.
+- Hensley has picked up a hit in six games this year (75.0%), including one multi-hit game.

-- In seven games played this year, he has not hit a home run.
+- In eight games played this year, he has not hit a long ball.

-- He has scored at least once three times this year (42.9%), including one multi-run game.
+- He has scored at least one run four times this year (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.